Money Changer License from RBI: Complete Guide on AMC License

 The Foreign Exchange Reserves or Forex are the essential assets held by the RBI in foreign currencies.
 These assets influence the country’s monetary policy, international trade and exchange rate.
-To carry out the activities related to foreign or currency exchange, a company needs to obtain Money Changer License or AMC License from RBI.
+To carry out the activities related to foreign or currency exchange, a company needs to obtain Money Changer License or FFMC License from RBI.

 RBI grants this license to those businesses which deal explicitly with currency exchange.
 These licensed places are known as Full-Fledged Money Changers or Authorised Money Changers.
 In this learning blog, we will discuss in detail about the concept of Full-Fledged Money Changer License.

 In India, any company that wants to carry out activities of foreign currency exchange needs to obtain the FFMC license (Full-Fledged Money Changer License) from the RBI.
 After obtaining the license, the FFMC License holders or the Authorised Money Changers needs to abide by all the guidelines issued vide a Master Circular by the Reserve Bank of India.
 These guidelines act as instruction on money changing activities.

 Further, the rules and regulation relating to foreign currency exchange operations and authorised money changers are provided under the Foreign Exchange Management Act, 1999, which acts as the governing law for foreign exchange in India.